TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us009/02.tests/readme.md

 **Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.

-*It is also recommended to organize this content by subsections.*